-In this seasonal exhibit, wander through our unique Butterfly Habitat and witness the fascinating dance between free-flying butterflies, the plants that sustain them, and their important role as pollinators in the ecosystem.
+Wander through our unique, seasonal Butterfly Habitat (open each fall and spring) and witness the fascinating dance between free-flying butterflies, the plants that sustain them, and their important role as pollinators in the ecosystem.

 You'll emerge with a better understanding of the environment needed for the survival of these spectacular animals.